+Like BigSurv18, BigSurv20 will have a live data science event sponsored by Statistics Netherlands: the Big Data Challenge.
+To avoid privacy issues and legal procedures, the Big Data Challenge will not use existing data like BigSurv18.
 Instead, BigSurv20 teams will be invited to create and evaluate big data generating smart systems.
-They will need to prove and demonstrate in-person at the conference that the systems are feasible in practice and that the resulting big data are sufficient to solve the challenge that was posed to them.
+They will need to prove and demonstrate at the conference that the systems are feasible in practice and that the resulting big data are sufficient to solve the challenge that was posed to them.

 How Does My Team Win The Challenge?

-There are two sets of requirements that teams must follow in order to possibly win the Challenge – agreeing to and signing the Conditions for Participation documents and adhering to the Challenge Rules.
+There are two sets of requirements that teams must follow to participate in the Challenge – agreeing to and signing the Conditions for Participation documents and adhering to the Challenge Rules.
 Conditions for participation need to be signed by participating teams at the start of the event.
-Each participating team will receive the Conditions for Participation documents in advance so they have a chance to reach through and ensure they understand what they are agreeing to.
+Each participating team will receive the Conditions for Participation documents in advance, so they have a chance to read through and ensure they understand what they are agreeing to.
 The Challenge Rules will be posted here before October 1, 2020.

 Important Information For Challenge Owners and Responding Teams

-Structure and Format:
+Structure and format:

 - A team consists of three or four members